zalun/zalun.github.io/articles/auroralamp.md

 ![result](../img/aurora_lamp/1-projection.png)

 I had this idea in mind for a while, but it took me some time to find the right solution.
 My child is happier when the room is slightly lit during the night.
 I wanted to build something which will not only provide light, but also be pretty and fun to watch.
 The other requirement was to make the lamp automatically switch on when the lights go off.
-In theory this supposed to make her enjoying that moment.
+In theory this was supposed to make her enjoy that moment.
 Unfortunately this part was only my wishful thinking.

-Lamp independently changes intensity of all base colors (red, green and blue) of both LEDs, using the sine function to ease the light changes near the limiting values.
+The lamp independently changes intensity of all base colors (red, green and blue) of both LEDs, using the sine function to ease the light changes near the limiting values.

 ---